-Impact Management Actions Responsible person Method implementation of Timeframe for implementati on Responsible party for monitoring Frequency monitoring of Evidence compliance of combined with a site handover meeting but must take place before any activities take place on site and before any plant is moved onto site.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance It is a required action that a pre-construction environmental compliance workshop be undertaken before any construction commences on site.
+This workshop can be combined with a site handover meeting but must take place before any activities take place on site and before any plant is moved onto site.
 The purpose of this workshop is to ensure that all relevant senior personnel are familiar with the provisions of the EMPr, as well as the conditions of the EA.
-The following people must be present at this Environmental Compliance Workshop: The holder of the EA; The ECO; The EPC Contractor (including contract manager, site agent and foreman); The sub-EPC contractor (including contract manager, site agent and foreman); The Consulting Engineers (electrical, civil and structural, whichever applicable); and Project and Asset Management.
+The following people must be present at this Environmental Compliance Workshop: The holder of the EA; The EPC contractor (including contract manager, site agent and foreman); The sub-EPC contractor (including contract manager, site agent and foreman); The Electrical Contractor (including contract manager, site agent and foreman); The Consulting Engineers (electrical, civil and structural, whichever applicable); and Project and Asset Management.
 Provision should be made in contract and tender documentation to attend a 6-hour workshop that will be chaired by the ECO.
-Due to covid regulations and concerns, this workshop may take place on a virtual platform. invites to the workshop.
-ECO to present the workshop he ent of construction. included in monthly environmental control report. first
+Due to covid regulations and concerns, this workshop may take place on a virtual platform.
+Holder of the EA The holder of the EA must arrange the invites to the workshop.
+ECO to present the workshop Prior to commencem ent of construction.
+ECO Once off.
+ECO to issue minutes of the workshop, to be included in first monthly environmental control report.